 Historically, ‘major European powers’ charted and ranked Indigenous peoples against each other and against animals, based on the view that Indigenous peoples were ‘“nearly human”, “almost human” or “sub-human”’ (Tuhiwai-Smith, 2012: 60).
 These techniques positioned Western subjects as superior, furthering imperialist projects.
 According to Stuart Hall (1992), comparative modes were also involved in constituting the very idea of the West.
 In turn, the idea of the West as distinct from ‘the rest’ was productive, becoming ‘the organizing factor in a system of global power relations and the organizing concept or term in a whole way of thinking and speaking’ (Hall, 1992: 187).

-Despite the obvious flaws of such comparative practices and the purposes to which they have been put, comparison is also, as Stengers (2011) points out, ubiquitous. important question thus arises: if we cannot avoid comparisons altogether, might there be ways to work with comparison towards better and more just ends?
+Despite the obvious flaws of such comparative practices and the purposes to which they have been put, comparison is also, as Stengers (2011) points out, ubiquitous.
+This ubiquity is also a feature, we argue, of alcohol and other drug scholarship and practice, and poses similar risks of dehumanisation.
+An important question thus arises: if we cannot avoid comparisons altogether, might there be ways to work with comparison towards better and more just ends?
 Here, Stengers’ work is especially useful in that it offers a way of thinking beyond binaries when discussing what to make of (or do with) comparison.
 Drawing on ideas from French theorist Charles Péguy, Stengers takes issue not with comparisons per se but with comparisons that are handled poorly.
 As she explains:

 no comparison is legitimate if the parties compared cannot each present his [sic] own version of what the comparison is about; and each must be able to resist the imposition of irrelevant criteria.
 In other words, comparison must not be unilateral and, especially, must not be conducted in the language of just one of the parties.
 (Stengers, 2011: 56-57)